- Military Basics

 Recreation – Resources

 Get energized about all the recreational resources available to service members and their families.
 Check out the many available programs, which are designed to provide relaxation, entertainment and fun.

 Morale, Welfare and Recreation Program

-- Golf courses: Play golf on some of the nicest golf courses you’ll find.
+- Golf courses: Play golf on some of the nicest courses you’ll find.
 If you’re a beginner, book a lesson with the pro.

-- Movie theaters: Catch Hollywood’s latest releases.
+- Movie theaters: Catch Hollywood’s newest releases.